-If you are a typical cyber sec manager, you most likely catch-up on the latest developments by visiting on-line sites like News Now, by reading various publications, and by periodically attending various vendor workshops.
-For the majority of executives, the daily work grind and life/work balance challenges diminish the prospects of going back to school and plowing through in-depth training.
+If you are a typical cyber security practitioner, you most likely catch-up on the latest developments by visiting on-line sites like News Now and by periodically attending various vendor workshops.
+For the majority of InfoSec managers, the daily work grind and life/work balance challenges diminish the prospects of going back to school and plowing through hands-on in-depth training.

-Over the past two decades, the corporate cursus honorum for IT executives has been the much coveted MBA degree.
-In a large number of Fortune 500s, having an MBA from a good school was considered a prerequisite for an executive promotion. an MBA attested that an individual possessed all the current business acumen and the polish needed to take on any future corporate responsibility, it was the ultimate professional merit endorsement.
+Over the past two decades, the corporate cursus honorum for IT management has been the much coveted MBA degree.
+In a large number of Fortune X00s, having an MBA from a top school was considered a prerequisite for an executive promotion.
+An MBA attested that an individual possessed all the current business acumen and the polish needed to take on any future corporate responsibility, it was the ultimate professional endorsement of merit.

 Of course, a common counter argument to this is that as a manager you are not supposed to know the ‘nitty gritty’ details of every technology in your corporate inventory and instead are expected to delegate to and draw on the expertise of others.

-I personally don’t think that this is the case.
-Cyber security is almost entirely a technological and procedural play and as such, a manager should not have gaping holes in his knowledge or overly rely on subordinates to make sense of threats and counter measures.
-After all, you wouldn’t accept a commercial airline pilot to have gaping holes in his aircraft operations knowledge or his delegation of actual flight responsibility to the cabin crew.
+I don’t think that this is the case.
+Cyber security unlike databases, BI, or ecommerce, is almost entirely a technical play and as such, a security manager should not have any gaping holes in his knowledge or overly rely on subordinates to make sense of risk, threats and counter measures.
+It would be unacceptable for a airline pilot to have gaping holes about the his Boeing 787 Dreamliner flight operations and him delegating the actual flight responsibility to the cabin crew.

-If you are thinking that this could not happen to you, think again.
+If you are thinking that this couldn’t happen to you, think again.
 In the incident that I just described, all target boxes were patched, there were strict access control measures in place, the network was sub-netted, and there were effective audit and password management systems in place.

 After recovering from my momentary shock, I had an epiphany and realized that I urgently needed to re-hone my skills.
 I’ve heard about the SANS Institute from a number of colleagues and after checking it out, I decided to enroll in their Penetration Tester program.
-After juggling account my schedule and their course availability and selected the following four courses:
+After juggling my bank account, my work schedule, and their course availability, I selected the following four courses:

 When it came to performing the actual exploit, we got to use the best tools on the market.
 This included both, COTS components and custom written utilities and scripts.
 In each class we learned dozens of methods for exploiting target systems and how to gain access to the systems post-exploitation.
 Just to illustrate the extensive hands-on approach that SANS adapted in teaching Penetrating Testing, here is a list of tools and techniques that we used in just the SEC 504 course: